Ivan Provorov: International play

 Provorov made his first international hockey appearance at the 2014 IIHF World U18 Championships, playing for Russia.
 He next appeared playing for the Russian junior team at the 2015 World Junior Ice Hockey Championships (WJC), scoring an assist in the first game of the preliminary round against Denmark.
 Russia came away from the tournament with a silver medal, falling to Canada in the finals.

 Provorov returned to the Russian team at the 2016 WJC.
 His goal in the final minutes of the gold medal game against Finland tied the game 3-3 and forced the match into overtime.
 Finland scored shortly into the sudden death round, however, and Russia came away with a silver medal once more.
 Provorov next appeared at the IIHF World Championship the following year, one of ten Flyers appearing at the tournament.
 Russia earned their fourth consecutive World Championship medal, taking the bronze against Finland.

 Due to sanctions imposed on the Russian Athletics Federation following a high-profile doping scandal, Provorov and other Russian hockey players competed at the 2021 IIHF World Championship as the Russian Olympic Committee (ROC).
 Provorov's first point in the tournament came from an assist in the final moments of the Group A opener against the Czech Republic.
 He picked up another assist in the same round against Switzerland, helping clinch a playoff berth for the ROC.
 The Russian team eventually fell to Canada in a quarterfinal overtime match, finishing fifth overall.

 Personal life

-In January 2023, Provorov became embroiled in a controversy when he boycotted pregame warmups which featured Pride-themed equipment, that was later auctioned off to support LGBTQ causes.
-He referred to his Russian Orthodox religion as an explanation for his actions.
-"I respect everybody’s choices.
-My choice is to stay true to myself and my religion.
-That’s all I’m going to say", said Provorov declining to answer any follow-up questions.

 Provorov's pet Golden Retriever, "Drake the Pup Star", has a dedicated social media presence, with more than 1 million followers on Instagram and TikTok.